-Why not take a trip to The Med where the long sandy beaches, idyllic bays and turquoise-blue sea invite you to relax.
+Why not take a summer holiday to The Med where the long sandy beaches, idyllic bays and turquoise waves invite you to relax.
 We'll show you the most popular destinations around the Mediterranean Sea and tell you which beaches are our favourites.
-Treat yourself to an unforgettable summer holiday off the Mediterranean coast this year.
+Treat yourself to an unforgettable trip off the Mediterranean coast this year.
 You’ve earned it.

 In Greece, there are many incredible beaches, but the most beautiful can be found on the island of Zakynthos.
 Navagio Bay, also known as the "Smugglers Bay", is a perfect postcard motif with its shipwreck.
 High rock walls protect the small beach which can only be reached by boat - adding to its seclusion.